Baking or air frying means no fuss, no muss!

 There’s something so delicious about fried chicken – it’s no wonder many people find it irresistible.
 Unfortunately, it’s also a real pain to make.
 Deep frying is messy at best, dangerous at worst, and we all know we’re supposed to stay away from deep fried foods anyway.
 I have been on a bit of a quest to come up with a better way to enjoy all that I love about fried chicken: the crunchy exterior that yields to juicy, tender, flavourful chicken inside.
 I’m super happy to share this recipe with you – my husband was rendered speechless (probably because he was too busy stuffing more chicken in his mouth) when I made it the other day.
 You can also put the chicken pieces and buttermilk mixture into a ziplock bag and freeze the brining chicken.
-Thaw carefully and thoroughly before proceeding to cook the chicken per the instructions below.
-This is helpful if you want to have chicken on hand, ready to be cooked on shorter notice (without the lengthy but necessary brining time in the fridge).
+Thaw carefully and thoroughly before proceeding to cook the chicken in the oven or an air fryer per the instructions below.
+This method is especially helpful if you want to have chicken on hand, ready to be cooked on shorter notice (without the lengthy but very worthwhile brining time in the fridge).
 This chicken is as delicious cold as it is hot, making it an ideal dish for a picnic or pot luck.
+And if you love this chicken as much as I do, be sure to check out my fantastic gluten-free oven-baked chicken wings.
+They’re crispy, delicious and SO easy!

 - 1.5 cups (375 mL) buttermilk*